Resources

 What is reefer shipping?

-The use of refrigerated trailers to transport temperature-controlled freight, including fresh and frozen foods, pharmaceuticals, cosmetics, and more, is referred to as reefer shipping.
+The use of temperature-controlled trailers to transport freight, including fresh and frozen foods, pharmaceuticals, cosmetics, and more, is referred to as reefer shipping.

 What is the difference between LTL and TL?